jbowdre/virtuallypotato/content/posts/trusting-private-ca-certs-in-tce/index.md

 ---
-title: "Fixing VMWare Content Library Sync" # Title of the blog post.
+title: "Trusting Private Ca Certs in Tce" # Title of the blog post.
-date: 2022-08-20T15:29:39-05:00 # Date of post creation.
+date: 2022-10-01T16:16:42-05:00 # Date of post creation.
-# lastmod: 2022-08-20T15:29:39-05:00 # Date when last modified
+# lastmod: 2022-10-01T16:16:42-05:00 # Date when last modified
-description: "An rsync-based solution to improve how VMware Content Libraries synchronize OVF templates to remote locations." # Description used for search engine.
+description: "WHEREIN I explore creating posts with a Hugo Archetype" # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
 draft: true # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: true # Controls if a table of contents should be generated for first-level links automatically.